-Trigger Warning: The subject matter that is referenced in this article may cause distress or discomfort with topics around child trauma, abuse, neglect, assault and other potentially triggering information.
+Trigger Warning: The subject matter that is referenced in this article may cause distress or discomfort with topics around child trauma, abuse, neglect, assault, and other potentially uncomfortable information.

-There seems to be a few justifications that the “pro-life without exceptions” lawmakers like to use on a regular basis: Abortion is murder.
-Pro-choice somehow equates to pedo****ia.
-Abortion is child abuse.
-It can be argued that their laws by their own logic makes pro-life lawmakers guilty of their own hypocrisy.
+There seem to be a few justifications that the “pro-life without exceptions” lawmakers like to use on a regular basis: Abortion is murder.
+Pro-choice somehow equates to child abuse.
+It can be argued that their laws by their own logic make pro-life lawmakers guilty of their own hypocrisy.

-Murderers – for knowing that a mother is literally dying but she cannot get the medical abortion due to the “no exceptions for the life of the mother” clause mandated by the government.
+For example, when a mother is literally dying but she cannot get a medical abortion due to the “no exceptions for the life of the mother” clause mandated by the government.
 Then, if the mother does die because she was not given the abortion she needed for her life, the baby also dies.
-I think that could easily be classified as a double homicide.

-Abusers – for forcing young girls to deliver a baby that their body can’t physically handle so a C-section is required.
-Then, the next level of abuse – making the young mothers watch that child get taken away by Child Protective Services because they don’t have the means to care for the child financially because and they aren’t even old enough to have a job.
+Forcing young girls to deliver a baby that their bodies can’t safely handle and then have that child get taken away by Child Protective Services because they don’t have the means to care for the child financially because they aren’t even old enough to have a job makes no sense.
 All the while suffering mental health trauma that will go untreated because it is unaffordable.
 Like in Texas, where “Texas officials celebrated end of abortion rights after cutting Medicaid extension”.